simplexidev/mcsurvivalaid/PLANS.md

 # 7. Core service provider cleanup

 The current `SDServiceProvider` in `core/Common.ts` references types that are not imported in that file.
-Either move it to its own file or add correct imports.
+Prefer adding correct imports or a compatibility-preserving wrapper.
+Move it to its own file only if old exports remain available through `core/index.ts` or compatibility re-exports.

 Recommended: